cs220s23/david-node-counter/README.md

 ```bash
 sudo docker run -d -p 80:80 -v $(pwd)/data:/app/data --name counter counter
 ```
-Access the program on a web browser on `localhost:80` if running Docker locally, or on the public IPv4 address of the remote instance, on port 80 if using such.
+Access the program on a web browser on `localhost:80` if running Docker locally, or on the public IPv4 DNS, on port 80 if using a server like EC2.

-Stop the container (with the name `counter`) by running
+Stop the container (with the name `counter`) by running:
 ```bash
 sudo docker rm -f counter
 ```